Helperbird/website/src/pages/help/apps/how-to-use-editor-app-in-helperbird.md

 ### Step 1: Access the Editor

-Open the Helperbird Editor from your quick actions.
+Open the Helperbird Editor from your Quick Actions.